 • A-level Chemistry (AQA, CIE, Edexcel, OCR and WJEC)

-• English Language Aptitude Test Preparation
+• English Language Aptitude Test Preparation (ELAT)

-My father serves in the Armed Forces, so I spent my childhood jumping between various schools and countries, including a two-year stint in Kuwait.
+My father served in the Armed Forces, so I spent my childhood jumping between various schools and countries, including a two-year stint in Kuwait.
 Eventually I joined Wycliffe School as a boarder, remaining there until I completed my GCSEs.